-- (1) The chief executive may grant, make, issue or give a lease, agreement, licence, permit or other authority over, or in relation to, land in a national park if- - (a) the use under the authority is only for a service facility or an ecotourism facility; and - (b) if the use under the authority is for a service facility, the chief executive is satisfied- - (i) the cardinal principle for the management of national parks will be observed to the greatest possible extent; and - (ii) the use will be in the public interest; and - (iii) the use is ecologically sustainable; and - (iv) there is no reasonably practicable alternative to the use; and - (c) if the use under the authority is for an ecotourism facility, the chief executive is satisfied- - (i) the use will be in the public interest; and
+- (1) The chief executive may grant, make, issue or give a lease, agreement, licence, permit or other authority over, or in relation to, land in a national park if- - (a) the use under the authority is only for a service facility or an ecotourism facility; and - (b) if the use under the authority is for a service facility, the chief executive is satisfied- - (i) the cardinal principle for the management of national parks will be observed to the greatest possible extent; and - (ii) the use will be in the public interest; and - (iii) the use is ecologically sustainable; and - (iv) there is no reasonably practicable alternative to the use; and - (c) if the use under the authority is for an ecotourism facility, the chief executive is satisfied- - (i) the use will be in the public interest; and - (ii) the use is ecologically sustainable; and

-- (ii) the use is ecologically sustainable; and - (iii) the use will provide, to the greatest possible extent, for the preservation of the land's natural condition and the protection of the land's cultural resources and values; and - (d) the use under the authority is prescribed under a regulation made for this section to be a permitted use for the area. - (2) Subsection (1) has effect despite sections 15 and 34(2). - (3) This section does not apply to a national park, or a part of a national park, that is an indigenous joint management area.
+- (iii) the use will provide, to the greatest possible extent, for the preservation of the land's natural condition and the protection of the land's cultural resources and values; and - (d) the use under the authority is prescribed under a regulation made for this section to be a permitted use for the area. - (2) Subsection (1)- - (a) has effect despite section 15; and - (b) does not limit, and is not limited by, section 34. - (3) This section does not apply to a national park, or a part of a national park, that is an indigenous joint management area.